Cooking for babies doesn't have to be difficult or stressful. I took a slightly different approach to weaning with each of my three children.

 - Weaning spoons like these by Tommee Tippee* or these Oogaa Baby vehicle weaning spoons*.

-- A silicone plate like this Oogaa Baby divided plate* (for slightly older babies) or a bamboo dinner set like this one by Bobo&Boo*.
+- A silicone plate like this Oogaa Baby divided plate* (for slightly older babies) or for a more environmentally friendly version try a bamboo dinner set like this one by Bobo&Boo*.

 - Ice cube trays or small pots with lids* for freezing purées in portion sizes.

 - A blender.
 I used an ordinary hand held stick blender* but my friend has this Philips Avent Blender Steamer* and she swears by it.

 Some of these recipes contain nuts.
 If you have nut allergies in your family check with your doctor first.